 Back pain is the most common complaint reported by working people.
 Regardless of whether they sit a lot or perform physical work, employees are exposed to overload pain or pain caused by abnormal working habits.

 During the COVID-19 pandemic where most office employees started working in the home-office system, the interest in physiotherapy consultations has increased.
 Employees’ condition is negatively affected by long hours spent in front of the computer and sitting on a mismatched home chair.
-In order to reduce the risk of COVID-19 infection, many companies have quickly made a decision to switch to work at home.
-Employees did not have a chance to equip their home offices, for example.

 In addition to back pain, people who work (both as labourers and as white-collar workers) suffer from joint pain, carpal tunnel syndrome, tennis elbow, frozen shoulder and other symptoms associated with working in a forced body position.